nice-digital/interview-tests/Frontend/Calculator.md

 Implement a styled interface to calculate equations with a single operator.
 It should:

-- have buttons for number 0-9 and the 4 operators
+- have buttons for numbers 0-9 and the 4 operators
 - a textbox for typing numbers and operators
 - an equals button to calculate the current equation
 - a list of previous run equations and their results.